brigadecore/brigade/docs/topics/genericgateway.md

 # Generic Gateway

 Brigade contains a Generic Gateway that can be used to accept requests from other platforms or systems.
 Generic Gateway is a separate component in the Brigade system, like Github and Container Registry (CR) Gateways.
+For the time being, Generic Gateway supports triggering Builds in Projects that have been configured with a `GitHub` repo.
+Support for additional Version Control Systems will come in future releases.

 Generic Gateway is _not enabled by default_.